Home

 binary = lief.parse("/bin/ls")

-Once the ELF file has been parsed, we can access to its Header
+Once the ELF file has been parsed, we can access its Header:

 header = binary.header